 304 Not Modified

-What Does 304 Not Modified Mean?
+304 Not Modified mean?

 304 Not Modified is an HTTP status code that is returned to the client when the cached copy of a particular file is up to date with the server.
 When a client such as a browser stores something in cache, it also keeps the

 If-Modified-Since header is sent to the server.
 If this value and the server's ETag value for that file are both the same, the server sends back the

 In order to visualize the flow of information from the browser to the server and back, consider the following workflow.

 If-Modified-Since header is present, the server will check to see if the file has been edited since the last time the browser accessed the file.
 If the answer is yes, the server returns a new copy to the client, if no, the server responds with a

-The workflow of using if none match is quite similar to if modified since as can be seen by the diagram below.
+If-Modified-Since as can be seen by the diagram below.

-Using the if none match option to determine if a file has changed involves the creation of a unique identifier called an ETag.
+If-None-Match option to determine if a file has changed involves the creation of a unique identifier called an ETag.
 An ETag usually consists of a string of text and numbers generated by the server, resembling something similar to:

 flask-1448298997.74-7011-3318025237.
 Once the client has requested a file, it will receive an ETag which the browser will use in conjunction with the

 Since the server generates a new and maintains the previous ETag value each time the file is changed, it will check to see if the browser's ETag matches its own.
 If not, the server sends a new copy of the file and if yes, the

-The 304 not modified status code is a fairly simple concept that harnesses the ability to save both resources and time.
+304 Not Modified status code is a fairly simple concept that harnesses the ability to save both resources and time.
 Each time a file must be delivered directly from the origin server, this means that the user must wait for the file to download which in turn uses bandwidth on the server's end.
 With the use of the